Iowa Democrats warn that Kamala Harris’ ‘star is fading’

 Indeed, that was part of what Penny Rosfjord said sparked “frustration” among Democrats when Harris canceled her western Iowa swing.

 “It was a big disappointment because a lot of people were counting on getting to meet her,” said Rosfjord, the Democratic chairwoman for Iowa’s 4th District.
 “I feel like I want to get to know her better.
 I want Iowans to get to know her better.
-I really like her, I would just like to see her here.”
+I really like her.
+I would just like to see her here.”

 Some of this anxiety surfaces every four years as activists in the early voting states worry that candidates aren’t paying enough attention to them.
 Harris has faced similar criticism this year in New Hampshire, which holds the first presidential primary.

-The California senator is expected to ramp up her visits heading into the summer and fall, and the campaign plans a major hiring spree, adding to their staff of 15.
+The California senator is expected to ramp up her visits heading into the summer and fall, and the campaign plans a major hiring spree, adding to their staff of 35 paid staffers, which includes fellows.
+The campaign aims to increase its Iowa payroll to 65 by July 1.

-But Sens.
+Sens.
 Elizabeth Warren and Cory Booker already have more than 50 staffers fanned out across the state.
 Bernie Sanders and Beto O’Rourke have more than 40 — all building the kind of sustained support and relationships that help a candidate compete in the caucuses.

 Some Iowa political operatives warn that with so many candidates in the race, it will be tough to find strong staff.

-Note: This story has been corrected to show that Bottaro’s event was scheduled to be in Sioux City, not Cedar Rapids.